 Progress to date (June 6th, 2014)

 - CMIP5 Task Force leadership organized a Journal of Climate "CMIP5 special collection on North American climate" which includes CMIP5-based studies on North American climate and relevant global climate phenomena like ENSO, MJO, Arctic Oscillation that affect North America.
 Twenty-one papers from CMIP5 Task Force investigators are included in the Special Collection.
 Please visit the Papers Submitted for Publication page to view the papers that are currently underreview.
 Three overview papers were prepared for the Special Collection summarizing the work of the CMIP5 Task Force investigators.
 Their titles are as follows:

 - North American Climate in CMIP5 Experiments.
 Part I: Evaluation of Historical Simulations of Continental and Regional Climatology

 - North American Climate in CMIP5 Experiments.
 Part II: Evaluation of Historical Simulations of Intra-Seasonal to Decadal Variability

 - North American Climate in CMIP5 Experiments: Part III: Assessment of 21st Century Projections

-- An AGU 2012 Fall meeting session titled "North American Climate in CMIP5 Experiment" (A056) has been proposed by the CMIP5 Task Force and will feature many presentations from this group.
+- Planned an AGU 2012 Fall meeting session titled "North American Climate in CMIP5 Experiment" (A056) featuring many presentations from the group.

 - Preliminary results from the CMIP5 Task Force were presented at the WCRP Workshop on CMIP5 Model Analysis, 5-9 March 2012 Honolulu, Hawaii, USA.